tomilov/sah_kd_tree/README.md

 # UNDER CONSTRUCTION

-#### SAH kd-tree parallel algorithm.
+#### SAH kd-tree parallel build algorithm.

+Based on:

-Based on Ingo Wald, Vlastimil Havran, `On building fast kd-Trees for Ray Tracing, and on doing that in O(N log N)`.
+ - Wald Ingo and Havran Vlastimil "On building fast kd-Trees for Ray Tracing, and on doing that in O(N log N)"(2006)
+ - Wu Zhefeng, Zhao Fukai and Liu Xinguo "SAH KD-tree construction on GPU"(2011)